area9innovation/atest/deployment/README.md

 ### Limitations

 By now, some limitations and incompatibilities have probably become obvious.
 1. The task specifies that the nginx container shall store its data in an MySQL database.
 I did look at this feature and how nginx can do this but did not eventually implement it.
 An option is to build the Openresty [lua_nginx_module](https://www.nginx.com/resources/wiki/modules/lua/) in nginx and [connect](https://github.com/openresty/lua-nginx-module#typical-uses) to the database by means of the Lua language.
-As I could not get familiar with Lua soon enough, I left this functionaliyt out and used a "placeholder" image from Bitnami.
+As I could not get familiar with Lua soon enough, I left this functionality out and used a "placeholder" image from Bitnami.
 Alternatively, one could utilize [Openresty](https://openresty.org) directly which come with the [module](https://openresty.org/en/lua-nginx-module.html) by default.
 2. No transport protection is being used between ALB and remote clients as no TLS certificate has been produced (plain HTTP).
 3. No transport protection is being used between ALB and the nginx ECS service as no TLS certificate has been produced for this purpose (plain HTTP).
 4. No encryption at rest is being used in the RDS MySQL database.